wisdom-parts/wisdom-swift/README.md

 # Wisdom

 Wisdom is a different approach to constructing software that makes it more malleable and more evolvable.
-Wisdom is implemented in [Crystal](http://crystal-lang.org), which is such a comfortable language that I expect everyone will be coding in it soon.
+This version of Wisdom is implemented in [Swift](http://swift.org), which is such a comfortable language that I expect everyone will be coding in it soon.

 A wise software component is a stateless hierarchy of immutable values, with an